-In 2014, under an amendment to the existing license, the Company engaged PGS to reprocess the 2D seismic data set with state of the art computing algorithms.
+In 2014, under an amendment to the existing seismic license, the Company engaged PGS to reprocess the 2D seismic data set with state of the art computing algorithms.
 Furthermore, PGS's existing gravity and magnetic data was added to the license.
 Using the data, three specialist interpretation firms (ERCL, Getech and IGI) conducted a new comprehensive study of the block.
-The resulting revised geological interpretation enhances the probability of the existence of a working petroleum system.
-As well as confirming the robustness of a number of structures, the study used AVO (amplitude versus offset) to suggest the possibility of 3 very large stratigraphic leads.
-It is emphasised that 3D seismic is required to transform the leads into drillable prospects.
+The resulting revised geological interpretation enhanced the probability of the existence of a working petroleum system.